Business Funding - What Is a Business Loan?

 This type of a loan for business is connected to collateral - an asset such as property, car or other guarantee.
 By providing an asset, chances of getting a business loan increase and the interest rates are usually lower.
 Similarly, a secured loan for business carries less risk for the lender as it can take possession of the collateral if you do not manage to repay your loan as agreed.

 Expanding a business, making large investments or refinancing are supported by long term business loans.
 Receiving the loan means more time to repay - it is usually repaid on a monthly basis.
 They also tend to encompass larger amounts.
 The downside however are the qualification criteria.
 Long term business loans are easier to obtain if you own an already established business with strong performance and finances.
-This also refers to a younger business with with good finances and solid growth plan.
+While it can be tricky for younger businesses, it can also be an option for funding for small businesses with good finances and solid growth plan.

 In contrast to long term loans, short term business loans are repaid in the full amount, at the end of the agreed term.
 They are also specifically directed towards different purposes that are often of temporary character e.g. completing small project or building up an inventory.
 Those business loans are however issued by banks and credit unions.